Building brand awareness has always been a challenge for small businesses. Limited resources and intense competition make it difficult to get noticed.

 1. First Purchase Coupons

-- Set up a pop-up on your website that appears after 10 seconds or when a user tries to leave.
+- Add a pop-up that triggers after 10 seconds or when someone tries to leave your site

-- Offer a clear, high-value incentive like "15% OFF Your First Order" or "Free Shipping."
+- Lead with a clear, high-value offer like "15% OFF Your First Order" or "Free Shipping"

 2. Loyalty Programs